Politics of West Bengal: Naxalbari uprising

-Indian National Congress rule II (1972–1977)
+Second Indian National Congress rule (1972–1977)

 Indian National Congress won the 1972 assembly election, and its leader Siddhartha Shankar Ray became the chief minister.
 He wanted to erase every single Naxal from West Bengal but his and his government's actions backfired, creating state-wide outrage against him and the then West Bengal Government.
 During this period, the then Prime Minister of India, Indira Gandhi proclaimed nationwide Emergency in 1975.

 This period was marked by large scale violence as the police force battled with the Naxalites in the state of West Bengal.

 Left Front rule (1977–2011)

-In the 1977 West Bengal Legislative Assembly election, the Left Front, headed by Communist Party of India (Marxist), won 231 seats thereby gaining a majority, reducing the Indian National Congress to a mere 20 seats.
+West Bengal politics underwent a major change when the Left Front, headed by Communist Party of India (Marxist), won the 1977 West Bengal Legislative Assembly election with 231 seats, thereby gaining a majority and reducing the Indian National Congress to a mere 20 seats.
 The first Left Front government was established with Jyoti Basu as the Chief Minister.
 The state saw rapid developments in this period, with the Land Reforms and the Panchayat System being two of the many notable ones.
 In this time, the state had become one of the leaders in agricultural output, being the leading producer of rice and the second leading producer of potatoes.
+The Left Front governed the state for the subsequent three and a half decades.

 The Naxalite movement was crushed during this time.

 Major incidents

 1979 Marichjhanpi Massacre

 The massacre in Marichjhanpi, which took place under CPI(M) rule in Bengal between January 26 and May 16, 1979, relates to the eviction of refugees from the reserved island of Marichjhanpi, Sunderbans, who had fled from East Pakistan thereby leading to the death of a sizable population among them.

 After leading the Left Front government for consecutive five terms, Jyoti Basu retired from active politics and Buddhadeb Bhattacharjee was appointed as his successor.
-In 2000, the Left Front came back to the power with Buddhadeb Bhattacharjee again assuming the office of the Chief Minister.
+In 2001, the Left Front came back to the power with Buddhadeb Bhattacharjee again assuming the office of the Chief Minister.

 The state's economic recovery gathered momentum after economic reforms in India were introduced in the early 1990s by the central government, aided by election of a new reformist Chief Minister Buddhadeb Bhattacharjee in 2000.
 About during 2007, armed activists, and Maoists have been organizing terrorist attacks in some parts of the state, while clashes with the administration have taken place at several sensitive places on the issue of industrial land acquisition.